 Frozen chicken thighs Instant Pot directions are here!
 Forgot to defrost meat for dinner?
 NO problem because you can make tender chicken in a pressure cooker in no time.
 Find this and over 100 other easy Instant Pot recipes here. (affiliate links present)

 I know I can’t be the only one who forgets to defrost dinner in time.
 But now cooking chicken has never been easier!
+Now you can make a variety of quick chicken thigh recipes even if they start off rock solid.

 Let’s start with a few basic tips: